“She’s not like others and she knows this”: Granny impresses Mzansi with swag

 Granddaughter shares TikTok video of granny's drip and smooth dance moves

-Her granddaughter, @sego_phant, posted the old woman'sgranny's sweet moves and the drip she ate on TikTok.
+Her granddaughter, @sego_phant, posted the granny's sweet moves and the drip she ate on TikTok.
 The video was watched 394K times.
 In the video, the gogo is dressed stylishly while going down and busting a few moves with the other ladies surrounding her.
-She looks like she knows what she's doing, and her outfit reveals her beautiful character and lively personality.
+She looks like she knows what she's doing and her outfit reveals her beautiful character and lively personality.

+Stunning teacher rocking denim boilersuit and high heel boots wows SA with her style in viral TikTok video

 Studies have shown that dancing has physical and mental benefits for older people.
 These include better posture, quicker reaction times and sharper minds.
 Dancing is even said to decrease the amount a more senior person feels dizzy.
 It also enhances bone health, which results in fewer broken bones and less brittle bones.